How Privy ensures the security and privacy of your data

 - Customer PII is only accessed on a need-to-know basis, and actions taken in Privy's internal support dashboard are audited.

-- Customer PII is never mixed between accounts - each account's PII and customer data is segregated so that accounts can never access the customer data of another account.
+- Customer PII is never mixed - each account is segregated so that users can never access the customer data of another account.

 - Payment information is stored in a separate organization that is certified PCI Service Provider Level 1, the most stringent certification available.